 - creating multilingual resources for the school community including signage, welcome packs, teaching and learning resources.

 Students can also be supported to create live multimodal texts that reflect the diversity in languages and cultures within the school.
 For example, to create live multimodal texts, students:

 - use music and gestures from different cultural dance traditions in dance performances

-- create translations to accompany school plays, for example, subtitles in English and/or another language, and bilingual glossaries in the program
+- create translations to accompany school plays, for example, subtitles in English and/or another language and bilingual glossaries in the program

-- tell a story from their home culture in English, or retell a familiar English story in home language.
+- tell a story from their home culture in English, or retell a familiar English story in their home language.

-Complex digital multimodal texts include: live action films, animations, digital stories, web pages, book trailers, documentaries, music videos.
+Complex digital multimodal texts include live-action films, animations, digital stories, web pages, book trailers, documentaries, music videos.
 Meaning is conveyed through dynamic combinations of various modes across written and spoken language, visual (still and moving image), audio, gesture (acting), and spatial semiotic resources.
 Producing these texts also requires skills with more sophisticated digital communication technologies.

 Complex digital multimodal texts and EAL/D learners